Harry Shum Jr.

 Harry Shum Jr. (born April 28, 1982) is an American actor and dancer.
-He is known for his roles as Mike Chang on the Fox television series Glee (2009–2015), Magnus Bane on the Freeform television series Shadowhunters (2016–2019), and Dr. Benson Kwan on the ABC television series Grey's Anatomy (2022–present).
+He is best known for his roles as Mike Chang on the Fox television series Glee (2009–2015), Magnus Bane on the Freeform television series Shadowhunters (2016–2019), and Dr. Benson Kwan on the ABC television series Grey's Anatomy (2022–present).
 He was nominated for six Screen Actors Guild Awards for best ensemble performance in Crazy Rich Asians, Glee and Everything Everywhere All at Once, winning for the latter two.
 Shum won The Male TV Star of 2018 award in the E!
 People's Choice Awards for Shadowhunters.

 Shum has appeared in the films Step Up 2: The Streets (2008), Step Up 3D (2010), White Frog (2012), Revenge of the Green Dragons (2014), Crouching Tiger, Hidden Dragon: Sword of Destiny (2016), Crazy Rich Asians (2018), the Hulu web series The Legion of Extraordinary Dancers (2010–2011) and the YouTube Originals series Single by 30 (2016).
 In 2020, he starred in Universal Pictures's romantic drama All My Life.
 In 2021, Shum starred in the thriller Broadcast Signal Intrusion and appeared in Netflix's holiday rom-com Love Hard.
 In 2022, Shum had a supporting role in A24's critically acclaimed film Everything Everywhere All at Once, and is set to star in a Crazy Rich Asians spinoff centered around his and Gemma Chan's characters.

 Early life

 Shum was born in Limón, Costa Rica, the son of Chinese immigrants.
-His mother is a native of Hong Kong, and his father is from Guangzhou, China.
+His mother is a native of Hong Kong, and his father is from Enping, China.
 They relocated to Costa Rica, where Shum and his two older sisters were born.
 When Shum was six years old, the family moved to San Francisco, California.
 He stated, "I feel I have the best of so many worlds.
 I speak Spanish and Cantonese.
 Spanish is actually my first language before I learned Cantonese and English."
 He later stated that he has not spoken Spanish fluently since the age of 6.

 Shum spent most of his schooling years in San Luis Obispo County, California, and graduated from Arroyo Grande High School in 2000.
 Initially, he had been more interested in theater and sports but found a passion for dance after auditioning for his high school dance team on a dare.
 Shum attended San Francisco State University for a year, before dropping out to pursue a dance career.
 In an interview, he said that his earliest motivations to dance were from watching Ginuwine, Dru Hill, and Usher before becoming influenced by dancers like Gene Kelly and Michael Jackson.